seefan/tablekv/README.md

 * supports partition closure and quick deletion.
 * supports automatic creation of partitions.
 * support multi-protocol access, has been supported thrift.
+* Supports partition expiration by hour and day.

 ### Future support:
 * support for distributed